nodejs/admin/Moderation-Policy.md

    bot.
  * A Collaborator sees that pull requests, closes it, deletes the comments and posts an issue in the moderation repository explaining their actions.
- * A moderation team member sees the issue and decides to ban the user from the organization.
+ * A moderation team member sees the issue and decides to block the user from the organization.

 Scenario 4: